WebDevStudios/custom-post-type-ui/readme.txt

 [CPT UI Pro](https://pluginize.com/plugins/custom-post-type-ui-pro/?utm_source=cptui-faq&utm_medium=text&utm_campaign=wporg).

 = Does CPT UI Pro require this free plugin? =
-Yes.
-CPT UI Pro is an add-on that requires Custom Post Type UI (free) to be active.
-Your existing post type and taxonomy data carries over automatically — no migration needed.
+No. CPT UI Pro does not require Custom Post Type UI (free), but pairs great.
+Your existing post type and taxonomy content integrates automatically
+— no migration needed.

 = Will the free plugin continue to be maintained? =